 And it underlines how the hosts simply have to lift the trophy on home soil again, after a wait of 24 years.

 It's as if the end of the world is nigh and the government wants to give advice to as many people as possible.
 That is, if a dearth of rugby was globally fatal and the only anecdote was posters of the All Blacks' players every few meters.
-Read the rest of this entry »
+FULL POST

 There were some big surprises for the traditional powerhouses of African football, as three former champions failed to qualify for the 2012 Africa Cup of Nations (CAN).